ashes999/butterfly/README.md

 ![logo](logo.png)
 # Butterfly ![build status](https://travis-ci.org/ashes999/butterfly.svg?branch=master)

-Simple, beautiful, static blogs.
-Butterfly combines data from JSON files with a Twitter Bootstrap UI to produce a simple, minimal blog.
+Simple, beautiful, static websites.
+Butterfly combines Markdown files, JSON data, and your HTML layout file to produce a static website.
 Perfect for hosting on websites like GitHub Pages!

 - **Blazing Fast:** no server back-end required.
-Everything is static HTML.
+Everything is static HTML (and Javascript, if you like).
 - **Easy to use:** updating your blog is as easy as writing Markdown.
 - **Customizable:** you control how the final HTML looks.

 # Prerequisites

-You need to first install:
+You need to install:

 - Haxe 3.1.3 or newer
 - Neko 2.0.0 or newer